loganmarchione/python-cert-exp-check/README.md

 ## TODO
 - [ ] Build Flask app to show results on a web page
-- [ ] Add argument for to specify input file
+- [ ] Add argument to specify input file
 - [ ] Add the ability to check a local directory for crt/key files